Please note, all references to “CBD” or “CBD products” within this post refers to hemp-derived CBD, not marijuana-derived CBD.

 If you can’t 100% prove that you have met all the prerequisite requirements above, you have a good chance of violating the terms and agreements of the approved carriers below.

 If you attempt to ship CBD with a THC level greater than 0.3%, you may face consequences, including arrest, for sending illegal substances through the mail.
 At the very least, your products can be destroyed in transit upon discovery.

-Shipping carriers have adapted what they consider acceptable goods to ship over time.
+Shipping carriers have adopted what they consider acceptable goods to ship over time.
 You can ship CBD if it is legal, sent only to places that allow it, and if it conforms to the regulations of the following shipping carriers:

 To ship CBD with UPS, you must be able to identify where the raw materials grew, how they were processed, and how they were obtained (or who shipped the product to the supplier and how that supplier got it to the customer after the fact).

 As outlined on their website: